Strong law of large numbers for a branching random walk among Bernoulli traps: Introduction and main results

-We now place our model within the general framework of branching random walks in random environments (BRWRE).
-We have a discrete-time model, where particles live on $\mathbb{Z}^d$.
-Such models of BRWRE involve random or deterministic one-step transition probabilities $\mathbf{p}=(p(x,y):x,y\in\mathbb{Z}^d)$ between sites and offspring laws $\mathbf{q}=(q(x):x\in\mathbb{Z}^d)$, where each $q(x)=(q_k(x))_{k\in\mathbb{N}}$ is a probability measure on the nonnegative integers and $q_k(x)$ denotes the probability of giving $k$ offspring when located at site $x$.
-The mechanisms of transition between sites (also called migration) and reproduction are usually assumed to be independent.
-In a more general setting, these need not be independent, and moreover the transition probabilities and offspring laws may also depend on time as well as position.
-In our model, the transition probabilities are fixed since particles move according to simple symmetric random walks independent of the position they are at, whereas the offspring law is position-dependent.
-Independently for each $x\in\mathbb{Z}^d$, $q_2(x)=1$ with probability $p$, corresponding to vacant sites; and $q_0(x)=1$ with probability $1-p$, corresponding to occupied sites, i.e., traps.
-In this way, the environment is inhomogeneous but i.i.d.
+In the current model, the transition probabilities $\mathbf{p}$ are deterministic since particles move according to simple symmetric random walks independent of the position they are at, whereas the offspring laws are position-dependent and random.
+More precisely, the law $Q$ of the general formulation above is such that $q_2(x)=1$ with probability $p$, corresponding to vacant sites; and $q_0(x)=1$ with probability $1-p$, corresponding to occupied sites, i.e., traps.

+In many models of BRWRE, the mechanisms of transition between sites and reproduction are assumed to be independent as above.
+In a more general setting, these need not be independent \cite{CP2007, GMPV2010}; moreover, the transition probabilities and/or offspring laws may also depend on time as well as position \cite{Y2008, CY2011, GM2013}.